comp-cogneuro-lang/LexFindR/cran-comments.md

-## Resubmission

-Removed invalid URL

 ## Update

-Change reference in DESCRIPTION to psyarxiv
+Add publication reference in DESCRIPTION and README and CITATION

 ## Test environments
-* macOS Big Sur 11.2.3 Intel, devel
+* macOS Big Sur Intel
-* ubuntu Xenial AMD64 on Travis-CI, oldrel, release and devel
-* win-builder oldrel, release and devel
+* win-builder
+* r-hub

 ## R CMD check results
 No ERRORs or WARNINGs or NOTEs